lczech/genesis/doc/manual/setup.md

 import genesis
 print genesis.utils.genesis_header()
 ~~~

+We recommend to use an interactive Python shell like [IPython](https://ipython.org/) or
+[bpython](http://bpython-interpreter.org/) in order to discover the functionality of genesis.

 **Important remark:** At the moment, most, but not all functionality of genesis is exported to
 Python.
 This is mainly due to the fact that the library is developed by a C++ advocate.
 Well, also